webcoyote/TubeGate/PRIVACY.md

 ## Overview

 TubeGate is a browser extension that helps you control your YouTube feed by filtering videos based on keywords you specify.
-Your privacy is important to us.

 ## Data Collection

 TubeGate does **not** collect, transmit, or share any personal data.
 All data stays on your device.

-### What We Store Locally
+### What Is Stored Locally

 TubeGate stores the following data locally in your browser using Chrome's storage API: